timtadh/zhang-shasha/docs/index.rst

 computes the edit distance between the two given trees, as well as a small set of utilities to make its use convenient.

-If you'd like to learn more about how it works, see :doc:`references`.
+If you'd like to learn more about how it works, see :ref:`references`.

 Brought to you by Tim Henderson (tim.tadh@gmail.com) and Steve Johnson (steve@steveasleep.com).